 The topic selection process involves the MinneHack staff and MinneHack sponsors.
 The chosen topics will remain secret until it is announced during the keynote speech.

 How does team formation work?

 There is no formal team formation process.
 Teams can be formed ahead of time or at the event; no formal ahead-of-time team registration is required.
 In the Discord server set up for the event, there will be a team formation channel to allow people who want teams or team members to find them.

 What type of project deliverable is expected?
 Is the deliverable a presentation about what you built, or is is just the thing that you built?

-During primary judging (2:00PM-4:30PM on the 3rd), the judges will walk around and score projects.
+During primary judging the judges will score all projects.
 The top 10 teams or individuals are then notified that they've been selected for the final judging.
 They produce a presentation, which is presented to the judges and all competitors.

 Will we be allowed to talk to judges about our project in a two-way conversation?